surratte/surratte/README.md

 - 👋 Hi, I’m Emily
 - 👀 I’m interested in development, Reading, and volunteering
-- 🌱 I’m currently a software developer 💻 🖥
+- 🌱 I’m a software engineer 💻 🖥
 - 💞️ I’m looking to collaborate on both simple and complex website and web app projects
 - 📫 How to reach me (email): emilyy.ss@icloud.com, (phone)📱: 215-936-1490